 In the last few weeks of pregnancy, when the baby is almost ready, you may feel like there is no room left in the upper abdomen.
-As the uterus grows and compresses the internal organs, you will experience pain in the ribs.
+With uterus expansion, the other organs will get compressed and you will experience pain in the ribs.

 What Causes Rib Pain During Pregnancy?

 Here is why you may experience pain in the ribs when you are pregnant.